digitallinguistics/API/README.md

 - Do not display personal information (except for public metadata)
 - Could possibly be plagiarized or copied without permission (as with any publication)

+Public resources can sometimes become Community resources.
+This happens when the Owner of the resource gives up the Owner permission, but opts to leave the resource Public.
+When this happens, the original Owner can no longer delete the resource or set its visibility to private.
+The resource may now only be deleted by a DLX Administrator (or perhaps in the future, some kind of Community Moderator).

 ## II.
 How to Use the API Service

 ### A. Registering Your App with the API